 Love the Slime Recipes on MomDot?
 Our first recipe book has been published and you can pick up a copy right on Amazon for yourself or to gift to a slime fan in your house!
 It features not only some fun basic slime recipes and how to get started on creating your own, but also some ways to use slime for holidays and gifts!
 Check out the book here!

 Having Trouble with your slime?

-Try one of these videos to see how its done.
-These are not fluffy slime videos but should give you an idea on how to properly knead and mix the glue and starch.
+Try one of these videos to see how it is done.
+These are not fluffy slime videos, but should give you an idea on how to properly knead and mix the glue and starch.

 Learn how to make slime here!
 I made this super short video to show you how to make slime and see some of the stages!
 Check it out~